joyfulmantis/joyfulmantis.github.io-src/posts/2014-11-14-the-very-first-post.markdown

 ---
-title: the very first post
+title: The Very First Post
 ---

 This post is a very special post, the firstborn of many posts to come.